treolabs/treopim/README.md

 - Magento 1
 - Shopware 5
 - OXID eShop 6
-- and others
+- and others.

-please ask, if you want to know more.
+Please ask, if you want to know more.

 ## Documentation